Bosque de Guilarte: A Forest in the Clouds

 The forest is open during daylight hours.
 If you take a hike, make sure you head back in time to get to your car before it gets dark.

-As of December 2018, the camping area and cabins are closed.
+the camping area and cabins are closed.
 Also, there used to be a popular restaurant just down the road from the DRNA office … that restaurant is not there anymore.

 Bosque Guilarte is a large forest, spread across a couple different towns.
 The part we’ve described in this article is in Adjuntas, at the “corner” of PR518 and PR131.